 .cz and 0.2.4.e164.arpa line WHOIS manual

-Whois service publishes information about objects stored in whois database.
+Whois service publishes information about the objects stored in the whois database.
 There are several object types:

 An object is defined by its attributes.
 Attribute is a pair of name and value.

-Comments begin with two letters at the beginning of line: '%' and space character.
-Each response from server is prefixed by disclaimer followed by server version and current timestamp.
-All this is a part of comment.
+Comments begin with two characters at the beginning of line: '%' and a space.
+Each response from server is prefixed by a disclaimer followed by the server version and the current timestamp.
+All this is a part of the comment.

 Each object record is a set of attributes, each attribute is on separate line.
-Attribute's name and value are separated by colon, which immediatelly follows the name.
-Between the colon and the value may be unspecified number of spaces.
-If attribute has multiple values, then the attribute is repeated for each value.
-Blank line denotes end of object record.
-There may be more objects in one server response if they are relevant to user's query.
-End of response is marked by two blank lines.
+The attribute's name and value are separated by colon which immediately follows the name.
+Between the colon and the value, there may be unspecified number of spaces.
+If an attribute has multiple values, it is repeated for each value.
+Blank line denotes the end of object record.
+There may be more objects in one server response if they are relevant to the user's query.
+End of each response is marked by two blank lines.
 The maximal number of objects returned in one response is limited.

-If the server encounters a problem, an error message is returned as a query result.
-The format of an error message is as follows:
+If the server encounters a problem, an error message is returned as the query result.
+The format of the error message is as follows:

 Here we define templates for the objects.
 Not all attributes of objects must be present in an output.
-Some of them are optional and some attributes of the contact object may be hiden as a result of registrant's wish.
-Domain template is used for "ussual domains" as well as for ENUM domains.
-For ENUM domains is the attribute registrant never displayed (for common domains is this attribute always published) and the attribute validated-to is there only for ENUM domains.
-The fourth column of templates marks attributes which can be used in search.
-Primary key unambiguously identifies the object within the scope of one object type.
-Inverse key can be used for search of object and the name inverse implies that we proceed from bottom to up in a tree representing relationships among objects.
+Some of them are optional and some attributes of the contact object may be hidden as per registrant's decision.
+Domain template is used for 'common domains' as well as for ENUM domains.
+For ENUM domains, the attribute 'registrant' is never shown (for common domains, this attribute is always shown) and the attribute validated-to is applicable only to ENUM domains.
+The fourth column of templates marks the attributes that can be used for search.
+A primary key unambiguously identifies the object within the scope of one object type.
+An inverse key can be used to search for an object, while 'inverse' implies the search goes from the bottom to the top of a tree representing relationships among objects.

 domain: [mandatory] [single] [primary key] registrant: [optional] [single] [inverse key] admin-c: [optional] [multiple] [inverse key] temp-c: [optional] [multiple] [inverse key] nsset: [optional] [single] [inverse key] registrar: [mandatory] [single] [ ] status: [optional] [multiple] [ ] registered: [mandatory] [single] [ ] changed: [optional] [single] [ ] expire: [mandatory] [single] [ ] validated-to: [optional] [single] [ ]